jaokim/inside-java-dumpster/readme.md

 When done, the webclient should stop, and you should have a JFR recording to analyze (or a crashlog!).

 ### Excercise 1
 Find out which service is the slowest, and why.
-When you've found the liely culprit, set it as non-buggy in JConsole, and do another test run.
+When you've found the likely culprit, set it as non-buggy in JConsole, and do another test run.

 ---